david-r-king/david-r-king.github.io/essays/uiframeworks.md

 </div>

 <p>
 Growing up, I was a big fan of Legos.
 I enjoyed seeing a bunch of little plastic blocks that meant nothing by themselves, but putting them together in a structured way created something complex and unique.
 This is how I view UI frameworks like <strong>Bootstrap 5</strong>.
 The reusability and flexibility make creating a website more like putting the blocks together instead of rewriting the same tedious code again and again.
-The ability to reference built in features like colors, social media, spacing and layouts speeds up the process by quite a bit.
+The ability to reference built in features like colors, social media icons, spacing and layouts speeds up the process by quite a bit.
 So far it's been very user friendly and easy to make small changes or modifications.
 I fully understand why it's seen as one of the staples of modern website development.
 </p>

 <hr>